-Enumerate any two (2) uses of surplus as correctly defined in (a) above. (b)
+- 7. (a) Define the term "surplus" as it relates to actuarial valuation.
+(2 marks) - (b) Enumerate any two (2) uses of surplus as correctly defined in (a) above.

-Surplus is the excess of the life fund over the net liabilities as at the valuation date. (a) When there is a surplus, it means that the portfolio of such a life office is healthy and therefore solvent.
-(2 marks)

-- (b) The uses of surplus as correctly defined in (a) above are: - \ to establish reserves for future uses: - \ to increase or add to the current reserves level; - \ to pay bonuses and dividends.
+- (a) Surplus is the excess of the life fund over the net liabilities as at the valuation date.
+When there is a surplus, it means that the portfolio of such a life office is healthy and therefore solvent.
+(2 marks) - (b) The uses of surplus as correctly defined in (a) above are: - to establish reserves for future uses; - to increase or add to the current reserves level; - to pay bonuses and dividends.